Harsha-Buddhika-Official/Portfolio-React/README.md

 ---

-## 📄 License
+## 🔒 License

-This project is licensed under the **MIT License**.
-You are free to use, modify, and distribute it for personal or commercial purposes.
+This project is **private property**.
+Unauthorized copying, redistribution, or commercial use of any part of this codebase is strictly prohibited.

 ---

 ## 🙌 Contributing

-Pull requests are welcome!
-If you’d like to contribute, feel free to fork the repo and submit a PR.
+Contributions are currently not open to the public.
+For collaboration inquiries, please contact the project owner directly.

 ---